DREWuhPicture/DREWuhPicture/README.md

 Hi, I’m @DREWuhPicture, and my website is https://drewuhpicture.com/

 I made this profile just to upload code for the little projects I've made and documented on my site.

-It will all just be thrown right here, unless I embark on something of enough substance to merit its own repository.
+I'm just gonna throw it all into this repository, because I don't feel like figuring out how to do anything else.
+Unless I start a project with enough code to merit becoming its own thing.

 y33T